Local Focus: East Coast teens scouted for Japan - NZ Herald

 When Liam progressed to tackle rugby he had to play up two years because of his size.

-Now aged 16 he stands six-foot-one, weighing 115kgs, and often gets mistaken for a 20-year-old.
+Now aged 16 he stands six-foot-one, weighing 115kg, and often gets mistaken for a 20-year-old.

 He began playing club rugby in Hamilton for Te Rapa, before moving home to Hicks Bay to learn his whakapapa and te reo.

-He returned to Hamilton for high school, and continued playing throughout his high-school years, this year making the first XV.
+He returned to Hamilton for high school, and continued playing throughout his high-school years, this year making the 1st XV.

 Liam is also skilled at Kyokushin, a Japanese form of martial arts.